hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/02_installation.md

     Please enter a blank seperated list of hosts.

     Stop by entering <RETURN>.
 You may repeat this step until you are entering an empty list.
-You will see messages from Grid Engine when the hosts are added.
+You will see messages from Cluster Scheduler when the hosts are added.

     Host(s):